 Participants: min.
 2, max 25

 Duration: 2 hours

-The facility is adapted for disabled persons.
+The facility is disability-friendly.

 Book now - choose start date and product